 Instead, it is best to look at quality, service level, product range, and paper type when choosing a printer.
 This will ensure that whatever printers our businesses chooses have all these qualities so that you can save time and energy as well as reducing how much your business spends on their print products every month.

 You have to consider what the lowest cost printer will provide for your business.
 This should be done BEFORE looking at the lowest price options, not after!
-If it does not meet all criteria then it’s NOT a good option no matter how low of a rate they offer because if I’ve learned anything over years is that lowest priced won’t mean the lowest quality so take some time and ask yourself these questions before committing to lowest price printers!
+If it doesn’t meet all criteria, it’s not a good option.
+Lowest price doesn’t guarantee quality—ask questions first!

 What are the best buying criteria?